-The coronavirus has not only been used heavily as a theme across threat types, but also driven the fundamental shift to remote work.
-In this piece, we take a look at how COVID-19 has shaped cyber security.
+COVID not only served as a common theme across multiple threat types but also accelerated the shift to remote work.
+In this piece, we explore how the pandemic reshaped the cybersecurity landscape.

-Malicious email campaigns using COVID-19 as a tactic began appearing at the beginning of the year, shortly after WHO declared a global health emergency.
-COVID-19's rapid spread quickly normalized updates from healthcare experts and government leaders, and as a result the CDC and WHO became some of the first and most frequent organizations impersonated.
+Malicious email campaigns using COVID as a tactic began appearing at the beginning of the year, shortly after WHO declared a global health emergency.
+COVIDs rapid spread quickly normalized updates from healthcare experts and government leaders, and as a result the CDC and WHO became some of the first and most frequent organizations impersonated.

 Lure Impersonating the CDC